I want to start by saying that any research that begins to looks into nutrition and autoimmunity is a step in the right direction!

 Nutrition and autoimmunity can no longer be ignored.
 If you have autoimmunity and are interested in the role of food, talk to your healthcare providers about your interest.
 The more we ask, the more likely it is that research will continue to try to answer our questions.
 Our voice is important!

-As always, I’m hear (virtually) if you have any questions or want to take a deep-dive into personalized nutrition!
+As always, I’m hear (virtually) if you want to take a deep-dive into personalized nutrition!
+Apply to work with me!